FDIL501st/pet-adoption-401/README.md

 You will need a running MySQL server.
 This can simply be on the same computer, like using docker.
 Inside `src/db/sql`, there is a compose.yaml that you can use to get a server started with docker compose.

-Then you will need to initialize the MySQL server.

 First make a `.env` file.
 You can copy `example.env` as a starting point.
 It will work fine unmodified if you used the compse.yaml file to run the MySQL server.